agarner88/CapStone2020/README.md

 # CapStone2020

-I created 3 small projects for my Computer Science capstone which include a scientific calculator, Hash Table, and a smal SQL database
-The projects I created are meant to show some of the skills I have acquired during undergrad https://codio.com/agarner1/sql-database-cap
+A professional ePortfolio to showcase my skills and abilities from the Computer Science program.
+It contains an artifacts demonstrating my skills and abilities in three key categories:

+ Software design and engineering
+ Algorithms and data structure
+ Databases

+https://codio.com/agarner1/sql-database-cap